-Robert De Niro Gets Real About Fatherhood: ‘Sometimes You Want to Kill’ Your Kids
+Robert De Niro Gets Real About Fatherhood: ‘Sometimes You Want To Kill’ Your Kids

 “It’s not easy.
 Sometimes it’s fun and you love your kids, and sometimes you want to kill them!” he said.

-The actor summed up parenthood in a single sentence saying: “Then, when you have the good moments, you forget about the ones that weren’t good.”
+“Then, when you have the good moments, you forget about the ones that weren’t good.”

-In an interview with the Daily Mail back in 2011, the actor talked about fatherhood and said that keeping the lines of communication open was one of the most important aspects of parenting, adding that over the years he has made a conscious effort to talk and to listen to his children.
+In an interview with The Daily Mail back in 2011, the actor talked about fatherhood and said that keeping the lines of communication open was one of the most important aspects of parenting, adding that over the years he has made a conscious effort to talk and to listen to his children.

 He said that at times communicating with kids could be difficult — especially when they are teenagers because they are often in their own world, and sometimes it seems as if they aren’t even listening.